KSU-MS/KS6e-MDB/README.md

 # KS6e-MDB

-The module distribution boards that read the temperature from the modules
+This code is for KSU Motorsports EV Module Distrubuition Boards and reads the temperature from each battery cell in a module.